jessereynolds/puppet-chrome-gitbook-cache-all/README.md

 * clone this repo
 * in Chrome, go to chrome://extensions, turn on developer mode, then click "load unpacked" and select the folder of this repo and load it

+## Usage

+* Load up the gitbook under puppet-kmo.gitbook.io
+* hit the 'c' key - this will start it progressing through each page
+* if you want it to stop, hit the 'd' key
+* navigate around as usual